eugenius1/eugenius1.github.io/_posts/2021-05-15-my-investing-journey-1-the-awakening.md

 Also, normally profits and all dividend are taxed even if not withdrawn so this can hinder reinvesting dividend (for the compounding effect).

 Many countries provide investment accounts with **lower or no tax** under conditions such as lock-in period, maximum yearly input or limited asset choices.
+If you aim to live off your investments in retirement, it's sensible to seek a financial advisor to find out the most tax-efficient way to withdraw, especially as tax rules can change several times over time.
 I will give a summary of what I understand but always do your own research and/or seek a tax advisor in your jurisdiction.

-In the **UK**, a Stocks & Shares Individual Savings Account (**ISA**) can be used by UK taxpayers and the maximum one can put into it is currently [£20,000 for the tax year 2021-22](https://www.gov.uk/individual-savings-accounts).
+In the **UK**, a Stocks & Shares Individual Savings Account (**ISA**) can be used by UK taxpayers to not get taxed on any profit or dividend made within the ISA.
+The maximum one can put into it is currently [£20,000 for the tax year 2021-22](https://www.gov.uk/individual-savings-accounts).
-Otherwise, profits are subject to [capital gains tax](https://www.gov.uk/tax-sell-shares) if above the tax-free allowance, currently [£12,300](https://www.gov.uk/capital-gains-tax/allowances) for the tax year 2021-22.
+In a non-ISA, profits are subject to [capital gains tax](https://www.gov.uk/tax-sell-shares) if above the tax-free allowance, currently [£12,300](https://www.gov.uk/capital-gains-tax/allowances) for the tax year 2021-22.
-For dividend, there's also an allowance, currently [£2,000](https://www.gov.uk/tax-on-dividends) for the tax year 2021-22.
+For dividend received in a non-ISA, there's also an allowance, currently [£2,000](https://www.gov.uk/tax-on-dividends) for the tax year 2021-22.

-In **France**, there is the [_Plan d'Épargne en Actions_](https://www.economie.gouv.fr/particuliers/plan-epargne-actions-pea) (**PEA**) that typically has a 5-year lock-in period, has lower or no tax but still subject to social security contribution ([17.2%](https://www.service-public.fr/particuliers/vosdroits/F22449)) at withdrawal.
+In **France**, there is the [_Plan d'Épargne en Actions_](https://www.economie.gouv.fr/particuliers/plan-epargne-actions-pea) (**PEA**) that typically has a 5-year lock-in period, has lower or no tax but still subject to social security contribution ([17.2%](https://www.service-public.fr/particuliers/vosdroits/F22449)) on gains at withdrawal.
 If withdrawing early, tax is exempt under certain conditions such as starting a business or retirement;
 otherwise, gains are taxed at [12.8%](https://www.service-public.fr/particuliers/vosdroits/F22449).
 One big drawback with these accounts in France is they limit to investing in companies registered in the [European Economic Area](https://en.wikipedia.org/wiki/European_Economic_Area) (EEA)